coderholic/pyradio/docs/packaging.md

 ### pyradio/\_\_pycache\_\_

-This is a directory that is needed for some build systems to succesfully build **PyRadio**.
+This is a directory that is needed for some build systems to successfully build **PyRadio**.

 Depending on the build system: